ambit/bms-support/_posts/2014-08-01-billing-1-0-1-release.md

 Here are the highlights:

-* Manage customers, sssets, contracts, billings and invoices
+* Manage customers, assets, contracts, billings and invoices
 * Contract profiles allow for preconfigured contract types
 * Manage multiple rates within a contract
 * Add rate increases to active contracts